bunnier/heartfelt/README.md

 )

 func main() {
-	// DynamicTimeoutHearthub is a heartbeat watcher of dynamic timeout service. heartHub := heartfelt.NewDynamicTimeoutHearthub(
+	// DynamicTimeoutHeartHub is a heartbeats watcher of dynamic timeout service. heartHub := heartfelt.NewDynamicTimeoutHeartHub(
 		heartfelt.WithDegreeOfParallelismOption(1),
 	)
 	eventCh := heartHub.GetEventChannel() // Events will be sent to this channel later.